The duration of a volleyball match is variable. But it can last around 1 or 2 and a half hours approximately.

-In volleyball the ball must only be touched or driven, but it cannot be held, stopped accompanied or held, each team has a maximum of three touches to return the ball to the opposite court, but the blocking contact is not included.
-In this game, the ball is normally hit with the arms or hands, however, for a few years, the ball has been allowed to contact any other part of the body.
+In volleyball the ball must only be touched or driven.
+But it cannot be held, stopped accompanied, or held, each team has a maximum of three touches to return the ball to the opposite court.
+The blocking contact is not included.
+In this game, the ball is normally hit with the arms or hands.
+However, for a few years, the ball has been allowed to contact any other part of the body.

 Origin of volleyball

 Volleyball originated in the United States in 1895, is one of the most popular sports today, and practiced in almost every country in the world.
 Its operation, regulations, championships, and matches are regulated by the International Volleyball Federation (FIVB) and through this federation 220 nations are represented.

 This sport was created by William George Morgan in February 1895, a sports coach for the Christian Youth Association (YMCA) in Holyoke.
 It was originally devised as a closer alternative to basketball and was initially called Mintonette.
 After the first competition, the sport spread to all the countries in the world.
 First, it came to Canada and then Asia.
 In fact, it was a very popular sport during the First World War.

 Read Also: How many players are on a volleyball team?

 In this sport different techniques are used to propel the ball in different game situations.
 In all the ball must be hit, not caught or thrown, if it is retained, dragged, or accompanied the ball is considered a foul, these are some of the techniques used: